 Learn more

-100% of Iron is delivered into the bloodstream
+IV bag with text 100% of iron is delivered into the bloodstream

-• The full dose of IV iron is available to be utilized in Hb production or stored as ferritin for future use when Hb is depleted14
+• The full dose of IV iron is available to be utilized in Hb production or stored as ferritin for future use when Hb is depleted5

-• In studies, oral iron therapy was not proven to be effective in iron repletion and did not improve exercise capacity for the treatment of iron deficiency in patients with heart failure2.
+• Oral iron therapy was not proven to be effective in iron repletion and did not improve exercise capacity for the treatment of ID in patients with heart failure with reduced ejection fraction (HFrEF)6,7

 • All Other